drawk-cab/d4/README.md

 * `ON` ( schedule_t, duration, base_t -- 0 or age, 1 ) : Is the note of length `duration` scheduled for `schedule_t` currently in progress at time `base_t`, and if so, how old is it?

-    _example_ `1S 0.5S T ON IF 440HZ SIN THEN` plays an A for 0.5 sec, 1 sec after the start.
+    _example_ `1S 0.5S T ON IF 440HZ SIN.
+THEN` plays an A for 0.5 sec, 1 sec after the start.

 * `FROM`...`CHOOSE` : treat TOS as a pointer and execute the word with that index between `FROM` and `CHOOSE` .
 So `2 FROM a b c d CHOOSE` would execute only `c` because `c` has index 2 in the set.